EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/README_specdeepmap.md

 If you want to use a newer CUDA version, you can first create the CPU environment, then manually re-install PyTorch using the appropriate pip install command (as shown in Step 2 of the GPU setup).

 # License

 The SpecDeepMap is released under the GNU Public License (GPL) Version 3 or above.
 A copy of this licence can be found in the LICENSE.txt file that is part of the SpecDeepMap folder here [https://github.com/EnMAP-Box/enmap-box/blob/main/enmapbox/apps/SpecDeepMap/LICENSE_specdeepmap.md]

-The SpecDeepMap application partially uses code from TorchGeo, originally authored by Adam Stewart and developed under Microsoft.
+The SpecDeepMap application partially uses code from TorchGeo, originally authored by Adam Stewart and developed and licenced by Microsoft with a MIT license.
 TorchGeo is licensed under the MIT License, full license here [https://github.com/EnMAP-Box/enmap-box/blob/main/enmapbox/apps/SpecDeepMap/NOTICE.md]